PunkUnicorn/ScribanCsvTemplateEngine/README.md

 These yaml data variables are added to the csv model for each row.
 Note that data items in the csv file will override data items in the global yaml data, if they share the same name.

-Here is an example 'data:' section in the main yaml:
+Here is an example yaml file.
+The free form values are directly under the 'data:' section:

 ```#Example program yaml
 input: